top of page

 8:30 - 8:45AM Updates/Announcements

-8:45 - 9:45AM Immigration
+8:45 - 9:45AM Refugee Health In Philadelphia

-Mark Altchuler, MD
+Mark Altshuler, MD

-9:45 - 10:00AM BREAK
+9:45 - 10:00AM Break

 10:00 - 11:00AM A Progressive View of Harm Reduction: Harm Reduction in HIV/AIDS, The Overdose Epidemic and The Hospital and Clinic